Saturday, 29 February 2020

 After yesterday's dross, a macarbre palette cleanser.
 "The Vampire Bat" is a public domain 1933 chiller I came across on Amazon, directed by Frank Strayer and starring Dwight Frye, Fay Wray, Melvyn Delveyn Douglas, and Lionel Atwill as Dr. Otto Von Niemann (a possible relative of the Niemann Karloff would later play in "House of Frankenstein"?): Villagers have been found dead in their beds, two puncture marks to their necks.
 The locals led by "Frankenstein"'s Burgomaster Lionel Belmore blame vampires, and single out Dwight Frye's village idiot.
 What's actually been happening however is revealed below, in an astonishingly Lynchian scene that comes out of nowhere and has everything "House of Dracula" lacked.
 This is the good stuff (that gurgling!) and you can watch more of it, the whole film in fact, on youtube here.

-Wednesday 26 February 2020
+Wednesday, 26 February 2020

-Frankenstein Wednesday: "House of Dracula" (1945)...
-Test The Blood of Dracula!
+Frankenstein Wednesday: "House of Dracula" (1945) – Test The Blood of Dracula!

-Continuing my weekly "But What Do I Know" through Universal's first 8 Frankensteins...
+Continuing my weekly "But What Do I Know!" through Universal's first 8 Frankensteins...

-I don't know who made up Onslow Stevens, but my guess is it might also have been Onslow Stevens.
-There's just something not very Award-Winning Make-Up Artist Jack Piercey about his make-up.
-I also suspect John Carradine might have done his own make-up as Dracula, although at least in this film the moustache he wears to prove he's read the book stays on.
+I don't know who did Onslow Stevens' makeup.
+My guess is it might also have been Onslow Stevens – there's something just not very Award-Winning-Make-Up-Artist-Jack-Piercey about it.
+John Carradine may also have done his own make-up as Dracula – a little talc to the temples – but at least in this film his moustache stayed on.

 Not a play.
-An actual film.
+A scene from an actual film.

 "I wear this top hat so my waddle when ascending or descending stairs might describe an even wider arc.
 And I ascend and descend stairs a lot"

-Dracula introduces himself as Baron Latos, as he did in "House of Frankenstein", possibly because nobody wants to hear John Carradine say "I am Dracula", or possibly because he's trying to conceal his true identity.
-He's moved his coffin bearing the Dracula crest into Edelmann's cellar though, and shown it to Edelmann the moment they meet, so it's probably the former.
-Edelmann, a Man of Science, believes that Vampirism is simply a mental disorder and so prescribes a series of transfusions of his own blood into Dracula's as a cure.
+Just as in the previous sequel, Carradine's Dracula introduces himself as "Baron Latos", possibly because he's trying to conceal his identity, or possibly because nobody wants to hear John Carradine say "I am Dracula."
+He's moved his coffin – bearing the Dracula crest – into Edelmann's cellar though, and showed it to Edelmann the moment they meet, so it's probably the latter.
+Edelmann, a man of science, believes Vampirism is simply a mental disorder, so prescribes a series of transfusions of his own blood into Dracula's as a cure.

 "Push the button, Frank!"